-Each year, we are creating two billion tons of waste worldwide.
+Each year, we are creating over two billion tons of waste worldwide.
 This is… a lot!
 We should all take concrete actions to change the game and drastically reduce waste and go green.

-There are so many habits we can easily implement in our daily lives to lower the amount of waste we create and minimize our footprint on the planet.
+There are so many habits we can easily implement in our daily lives to lower the amount of waste we create and minimize our footprint on the planet!

 And the thing is, you don’t need to turn your whole life upside down to do so.

 In this blog post, I am writing about 5 easy ways to reduce your waste and go green today.

 This blog post contains affiliate links which means that if you buy something through such links, I will get a small commission without any extra cost for you.
 Please read my Disclosure for more details.

 5 easy ways to reduce waste and go green

 1. Ditch the plastic bags

 I’ve already written about how reducing your plastic consumption helps the environment, but here, let’s focus on plastic bags.

 When you are at the store, stop accepting plastic bags.